 So – up to you.
 Whether you go with ghee or stick with olive oil, you’re in for a treat.
 Welcome to the next level of pancake!

 A savory pancake begging to be eaten with pickles and chutneys or yogurts and cream.
 East meets West with this beautifully, wonderfully healthy dish.

 Add the flour, water, turmeric, salt, pepper and chili flakes (if using) to a mixing bowl and give it a quick blend using a fork or an immersion blender Leave it to settle for a few minutes while you heat up the a tbsp of oil or ghee in a non-stick pan.
 The batter needs to look very runny!

 Dice the veggies finely and add them to the mixture.

 Use a tissue or similar (a spray oil would work wonders here) to ensure the bottom of the pan is coated well in oil.

-Add half of the mixture and veggies when the pan is hot - a medium heat should be just right.
+Add about a ladle of the mixture and veggies when the pan is hot - a medium heat should be just right.

 Cook for about 3 minutes - the mixture will quickly start to firm.
 If you’re using two pans, you make pancakes at the same time.

 Make sure you use a large pan (or pans) here, you’re aiming for thin pancakes.
 They’re MUCH easier to handle!